Pleochism/pylor/DOCS.md

 ```

 Each grant has a "name" property, which is the human name for the grant,
-and a "grant" property, which is populated by Rester at runtime with the
+and a "grant" property, which is populated by Pylor at runtime with the
 internal identifying value for that grant.
 Note that there is no
 indication of what the dynamic list of values for a specific grant are;
 this is decided externally, by the consuming application.

-Grants are also exposed on a Rester instance via the rester.g property.
+Grants are also exposed on a Pylor instance via the rester.g property.

-Also at runtime, Rester generates some permissions corresponding to
+Also at runtime, Pylor generates some permissions corresponding to
 grants.
 It will do this automatically based on the grants provided to
 the instance constructor.
 Each grant gets two permissions associated
 with it (and these are merged into the existing permission set, thus